dekorateio/dekorate/docs/documentation/helm.md

 ##### Mapping user properties using JSONPath expressions

-What about if you want to map another property like the name of all the resources (the metadata name)?
-Dekorate allows users to define [JSONPath](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html) expressions to map properties into the Helm values file.

-For example, having the following YAML resource:
+Let's see the following YAML resource:

 ```yaml
 apiVersion: v1